-Screen sharing is convenient because it is built into Macs and can be done without much forethought or setup.
+Screen sharing is convenient because it’s built into Macs and can be utilized without much forethought or setup.
 But you’ll likely notice a lag as you work remotely in this way.
 Screen sharing can be helpful for short tasks and quick fixes, but it’s not ideal for long-term remote needs.

 Apple Remote Desktop

-This is a more thorough option than screen sharing as you won’t get the lag present with the latter.
-But it requires permissions or admin privileges on the computer allowing remote access.
+Apple Remote Desktop is a more thorough option than screen sharing as you won’t get the lag time present with the latter.
+But it requires permissions or admin privileges on the computer allowing remote desktop access.